ricsmwangi/graduation-gift/README.md

 # 🎓 Graduation Gift Web App

 A beautiful, interactive web application created as a special graduation gift for Mom.
-This heartfelt digital gift allows friends and family to share messages, photos, and well-wishes from anywhere in the world.
+This heartfelt digital gift allows friends and family to share messages, and well-wishes from anywhere in the world.

 ## ✨ Features

 - **Personal Message**: A heartfelt message from the creator
-- **Location Tracking**: Shows the creator's current location and distance from graduation
 - **Friends Messages**: Interactive form to add congratulatory messages
-- **Photo Gallery**: Upload and display photos from friends and family
 - **Celebration Effects**: Animated confetti celebration
 - **Responsive Design**: Works beautifully on all devices
-- **Data Persistence**: Messages and photos are saved locally

-## 🚀 How to Use

-1. **Open the Application**: Open `index.html` in any modern web browser
-2. **Allow Location Access**: The app will automatically try to get your location (optional)
-3. **Add Messages**: Use the form to add congratulatory messages from friends
-4. **Upload Photos**: Share photos by selecting multiple files and clicking "Add Photos"
-5. **Celebrate**: Click the celebration button for confetti effects!

 ## 📁 Files Structure